port-zero/mite/README.md

 ```

 This will return a dictionary representing the JSON body of the response.
 If it
-fails it will throw an exception that inherits from `mite.HTTPException`, for
+fails it will throw an exception that inherits from `mite.HttpException`, for
 instance `mite.NotFound` for `404 Not Found` errors.

 For a comprehensive list of functions, take a look at [the generated